tas09009/thredup-scraper-api/archive/additional_notes.md

 color

 ## Website inconsistencies
+- Search shorts: rompers are also displayed and identified as dresses
 - two tops are exactly the same but have different descriptions.
 [Here](https://www.thredup.com/product/women-cotton-ann-taylor-loft-pink-short-sleeve-blouse/79780008?sizing_id=750,755,756,765,774,778,791,799) and [here](https://www.thredup.com/product/women-cotton-ann-taylor-loft-red-short-sleeve-blouse/80488225?sizing_id=750,755,756,765,774,778,791,799)
 	- this [blue top](https://www.thredup.com/product/women-rayon-ann-taylor-loft-outlet-teal-short-sleeve-blouse/80475452?sizing_id=750,755,756,765,774,778,791,799) and [white top](https://www.thredup.com/product/women-rayon-ann-taylor-loft-outlet-teal-short-sleeve-blouse/80475452?sizing_id=750,755,756,765,774,778,791,799) are similar to the red tops above.
 Again, different descriptions
 - when jumping between different categories, the "sort by" method changes to "Recently Discounted" by default